-IF YOU GO:
+IF YOU GO

-ISLAND TIPS: Because Tahiti is a former French colony (an "overseas collectivity,") many visitors are French.
+ISLAND TIPS: Because Tahiti is a former French colony (an "overseas collectivity"), many visitors are French.
 Because they observe similar holidays, Tahiti's busiest months are over Christmas and summer school holidays.
-For better room rates and availability, consider visiting in the spring and fall.

-Tahiti has rainy and dry seasons, with similar temperatures year round.
-The rainy season, from December through April, is hotter and more humid, with short storms and cloud cover.
-The dry season, May to October, is sunnier and slightly cooler.
+For better room rates and availability, visit in the spring and fall.
+THE WEATHER: Tahiti has rainy and dry seasons, with similar temperatures year round.
+The rainy season, from December-April, is hotter and more humid, with short storms and cloud cover.
+The dry season, May-October, is sunnier and slightly cooler.

 GETTING THERE: Air Tahiti Nui, Air France, American Airlines and Delta fly nonstop from Los Angeles to Papeete, on Tahiti.
-Travelers coming from Boston, Dallas, Minneapolis or other U.S. cities will be routed through Los Angeles.

-STAYING THERE: For rates, dates and reservations at the Manava Hotel, on Papeete, and the Pearl Beach Resorts on Tikehau, Moorea, Bora Bora and Huahine go to www.spmhotels.pf.
+STAYING THERE: For rates, dates and reservations at the Manava Hotel, on Papeete, and the Pearl Beach Resorts on Tikehau, Moorea, Bora Bora and Huahine go to spmhotels.pf.